 - The cranberry is one of only three commercially-grown fruits that are native to North America.

-- Traditionally, cranberries were hot trading commodities at Fort Langley (aka the Birthplace of BC) as local First Nations used them for food, dyes, and medicine.
-They would trade cranberries for HBC blankets, beads, and other items.
-In fact in 1858, cranberries were actually worth more than salmon.
+- Traditionally, cranberries were popular trading commodities at Fort Langley as local First Nations used them for food, dyes, and medicine.
+In 1858, cranberries were valued more highly than salmon in these trades.

 - Of all the cranberries harvested in Canada every year, about 60% are grown for Massachusetts-based Ocean Spray, to which most BC cranberry growers belong as a cooperative — as a result 90% of BC cranberries are shipped to the USA.

 - Approximately 50% of BC’s crop is used to make sweetened dried cranberries, 40% is made into juice, 9% is sold whole frozen and 1% is sold fresh, according to the Government of BC.